digitalepidemiologylab/crowdbreaks-streamer-v1/README.md

 # Crowdbreaks Flask API

-Intended to be used for stream processing (currently from logstash), interaction with ElasticSearch, and endpoints for running ML tasks (such as vaccine sentiments).
+Intended to be used for stream processing, interaction with ElasticSearch, and endpoints for running ML tasks (such as vaccine sentiments).

 # Example usage
 Determine vaccine sentiment of a sentence